LeoLinRui/SSTP/JOURNAL.md

 ![Dataflow between backend and frontend to retrieve posts](https://user-images.githubusercontent.com/64875104/114307141-2c5b8f00-9a93-11eb-91bf-d93eea85b364.png)
 - Added frontend support for media from Youtube, Facebook, SoundCloud, Vimeo, Dailymotion, and Twitch.
 - Sacrificed three hours and my secondborn to the CSS gods.
 Media (videos and images) no longer breaks responsive design.

 #### Leo
+I have spent most of the time this week to continue working on a new video-generation model that I will call VFormer for now.
+It is a new model based on the transformer decoder structure that utilize self-attention for causal language modeling.
+I'm using the Reformer model (transfomrer with locality-sensitive hashing and a two-way network for improved computational efficiency on longer input sequences.)
+There's no quarantee that this will work but since we have completed the basics of our project before it officially started, some new research is needed if we want to further improve our project.

+I also researched OpenAI's DALL-E and CLIP models for the possibility of adding a new feature to our project: automatic text-based image generation.

 ### Change Log
+- Finished building Vformer's basic modules

 ### Samples
 https://twitter-clone-sstp.ue.r.appspot.com/

 ### Misc
+We met with Mr. Oxton's son, Timothy Oxton, who is a photographer currently working on his independent game.
+We had a 90-minute discussion about new digital technologies in art-making and the various aspects of designing a virtual experience for the viewer.